 Asteroid Battle Help Info

-For the full version of the application, that runs with all permissions, as a normal application, use the link below.
+The application runs with all permissions, as a normal application.
+To download it, right-click on the link below, and choose “Save Link As” (or whatever similar choice is offered in the popup-menu by your browser).
 As is required by Java security requirements, it uses a trusted, revocable, code-signing certificate (of Laeramin LLC, by DigiCert, on AeresRealm.com).

-The full version allows you to save your favorite sets of game-parameters, and keeps track of high, low, and average scores.
+When run, it allows you to save your favorite sets of game-parameters, and keeps track of high, low, and average scores.
 It also includes a music soundtrack, and allows you to use the “Help” button (which uses your Internet browser).
-You are required to accept the license agreement in the full version.
+You are required to accept the license agreement to use it.

 (Back To Software Index)